Back

 Ceremony Details

-The 2026 Actor Awards ceremony will take place on Sunday, March 1, 2026, in Los Angeles, at the Shrine Auditorium.
-The event will stream live on Netflix, beginning at 8 p.m.
+The 2026 Actor Awards ceremony took place on Sunday, March 1, 2026, in Los Angeles, streaming live on Netflix at 8 p.m.
 ET/5 p.m.
 PT.
-For audiences in Australia, the ceremony will commence around 12:00 PM AEDT on March 2.
+Kristen Bell hosted the star-studded event.

-The awards are determined by votes from over 160,000 members of the SAG-AFTRA actor union.
-They are frequently considered an indicator for the Academy Awards, as actors constitute the largest voting bloc within the Motion Picture Academy.
-Historically, the ensemble award, often seen as a proxy for Best Picture, has aligned with the Academy Awards in 15 out of 30 years.
+They are frequently considered an indicator for the Academy Awards, as actors constitute the largest voting body within the Motion Picture Academy.
+Historically, the Actor Awards' ensemble prize has aligned with the Academy Awards Best Picture winner in 15 out of 30 years, and there is a strong correlation for individual acting categories.

-Nomination Highlights
+Nomination Overview

 Film Nominations

-• Outstanding Performance by a Cast in a Motion Picture:
+Outstanding Performance by a Cast in a Motion Picture:

 • "Frankenstein"